WordPress Debug Troubleshooting Plugins report, provides information on the following plugins Better Plugin Compatibility Control and more.

 It currently checks your PHP and MySQL versions, some extensions which are needed or may improve WordPress, and that the WordPress.org services are accessible to you.

-You might like to check the following URL WP Site Status Information Using Health Check Plugin to learn more.
+Note: You might like to check the following tutorial WP Site Status Information Using Health Check Plugin.

 ==================================